-In the era of the “digital economy” (with nearly a third of shopping done on-line and 44% of UK on-line1 payments made using a mobile device2), companies are increasingly questioning why their contracts and customer/supplier interactions cannot be moved to an entirely paperless model.
+In the era of the “digital economy” (with nearly a third of shopping done on-line and 44% of UK online payments made using a mobile device), companies are increasingly questioning why their contracts and customer/supplier interactions cannot be moved to an entirely paperless model.

 Banks, insurance companies, retailers, telcos, utility providers, software/app vendors and airlines have all been successful in shifting some (if not all) of their consumer contracting to an online model; ticking a box sufficient to confirm a transaction and accept associated Ts&Cs.

 To tackle the B2B market, providers of e-signatures have proliferated, encouraged by favourable regulatory regimes in Europe, the US and further afield.
-DocuSign claim that 50 million customers in 188 countries use their service3; Adobe assert that an e-signature solution can “cut the cost and hassle of paper-based tasks” and “speed business transactions4.”
+DocuSign claim that 50 million customers in 188 countries use their service; Adobe assert that an e-signature solution can “cut the cost and hassle of paper-based tasks” and “speed business transactions.”

 However the absence of globally harmonised legislation, coupled with cumbersome local laws, have led to uncertainty around the scope of application and validity of e-signatures.
 Likewise “Cloud” delivery models (employed by the majority of service providers) present challenges, particularly from the point of view of data security and data residency.